opencord/device-management-interface/docs/RpcGuidelines.md

 need to be taken into account, such as how to generate events and handle different states of operations.
 Please refer to each of those files.

-## Errors returned in the response messages
+## Errors returned in response messages

 Each of the response messages of the RPCs have a field called `status` which says if there is an application level error in execution of the RPC or not.